Saturday Film Club: Zendaya and John David Washington Save Malcolm & Marie

 Malcom & Marie was born as a quarantine project by Zendaya and Euphoria creator, Sam Levinson, when the HBO show's production was paused due to the pandemic.

 For Zendaya, the film was a risk.
-Though it was bought by Netflix due to her superstardom and John David Washington's blockbuster status post-Tenet Tenet and BlackKklansman), the film draws plainly from the classics, the greats it aspires to emulate.
+Though it was bought by Netflix due to her superstardom and John David Washington’s blockbuster status post-Tenet Tenet and BlackKklansman, the film draws plainly from the classics, the greats it aspires to emulate.

-In an Instagram post before the film's Netflix premiere, she wrote: "Normally I'm pretty self-critical and that leads me to be far too fearful to make things myself or trust myself enough to even try.
+In an Instagram post before the film’s Netflix premiere, she wrote: “Normally I’m pretty self-critical and that leads me to be far too fearful to make things myself or trust myself enough to even try.
 This is really my first time believing that maybe I could.
-This is my first time being a leading lady, but also my first time being this creatively involved in something, producing something, co-financing something, owning something and sharing it all with my crew."
+This is my first time being a leading lady, but also my first time being this creatively involved in something, producing something, co-financing something, owning something, and sharing it all with my crew.”

 What Goes Down in Malcolm & Marie

-It all begins over the mac and cheese!via Vulture and Netflix
+It all begins over the mac-n-cheese!via Netflix

-Zendaya holds the movie together
+Zendaya holds the movie togethervia Netflix

 Calling It Now: There Will Be Oscar Nominations

-Washington's physicality is incredible.
-His wild gestures play his emotions in his whole body — from jumping on windowsills to taking out his aggression on the empty backyard.
-His larger-than-life performance, which draws from the character's penchant for the dramatic and performative, is the perfect compliment to Zendaya's control.
+Washington’s physicality is incredible.
+His wild gestures play his emotions in his whole body — from jumping on windowsills to taking out his aggression in the empty backyard.
+His larger-than-life performance, which draws from the character’s penchant for the dramatic and performative, is the perfect compliment to Zendaya’s control.

-Yet through it all , the focus is always on Zendaya.
+Yet through it all, the focus is always on Zendaya.
 Though flawed and hurtful in her own right, Marie is the center of the film, bringing the conversation back and restarting the fight after its (sometimes overly contrived) pauses and breaks.

 We're calling the Oscar nomination now — and not just because a film about film, about Hollywood and filmmakers and art, is always prone to industry recognition, but because these actors make this movie, keep you watching, and keep raising the tension well after you think they can.